-Local Development Documents and their supporting documentation will be available to view on the Forward Planning pages of the Council's website at http://www.northwarks.gov.uk/forwardplanning.
+Local Development Documents and their supporting documentation will be available to view on the Forward Planning pages of the Council's website at Forward Planning - North Warwickshire Borough Council (northwarks.gov.uk).
 This will also include information on how and where the public can get involved in the process.
 Information will also be given out on the Councils Twitter and Facebook page